nzkks/sk-app-base/README.md

 # sk-app-base
 [Author](http://www.drmsweb.com/)

-Use this base structure to start any website or web application
+Use this base structure (sass & js gulp workflow) to start any website or web application

 This has following Gulp workflows ready
 - lint, concatinate and minify the custom js files